“When a country wants television more than they want clean water, they’ve lost their grip.”

 “It sometimes seems to me that a pestilence has struck the human race in its most distinctive faculty – that is, the use of words.
 It is a plague afflicting language, revealing itself as a loss of cognition and immediacy, an automatism that tends to level out all expression into the most generic, anonymous, and abstract formulas, to dilute meaning, to blunt the edge of expressiveness, extinguishing the sparks that shoots out from the collision of words and new circumstances.”

-— Six Memos for the Next Millenium
+— Italo Calvino, Six Memos for the Next Millennium

 Tolstoy, aggravated by the ideas of another writer, said that their view about the nature of reality, was the result of looking through the wrong end of a telescope.

 Considering what qualifies as a hit television show, we are reminded of the telescope pointed the wrong way.
 Having 40 million people watch your show every week is impressive in any number of ways, from proving that a sizeable number of people have nothing better to do (or something they think is better) to the power of television as a medium.

 What’s left out of the equation is that when you say 40 million people are watching something, it also means 200 million people aren’t watching.